-On August 19, 2014, we adopted our 2014 Incentive Compensation Plan, (the "2014 Plan").
-The 2014 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, RSUs, cash-based awards, other stock-based awards and dividend equivalents to our company's and our affiliates' respective employees, non-employee directors and consultants.
+On August 19, 2014, we adopted the 2014 Plan.
+The 2014 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, RSUs, cash-based awards, other stock-based awards and dividend equivalents to our company's and our affiliates' respective employees, nonemployee directors and consultants.
 The reserved pool of shares under the 2014 Plan is the sum of (i) 281,106 shares; plus (ii) on January 1 of each calendar year during the term of the 2014 Plan a number of shares equal to the lesser of: (x) 972,000, (y) 4% of the total number of shares outstanding on December 31 of the immediately preceding calendar year, and (z) an amount determined by our Board; plus (iii) the number of shares available for issuance under our 2012 Equity Incentive Plan, our 2012 Israeli Sub Plan and our 2006 Stock Option Plan (collectively, the "Prior Plans") as of the effective date of the 2014 Plan (in an amount not to exceed 128,106 shares).
 From and after the effective date of the 2014 Plan, no further grants or awards shall be made under the Prior Plans.
-Generally, shares that are forfeited, cancelled, terminated or expire unexercised, settled in cash in lieu of issuance of shares shall be available for issuance under new awards.
+Generally, shares that are forfeited, canceled, terminated or expire unexercised, settled in cash in lieu of issuance of shares shall be available for issuance under new awards.
 Generally, any shares tendered or withheld to pay the exercise price, purchase price of an award, or any withholding taxes shall be available for issuance under new awards.
-Shares delivered pursuant to "substitute awards" (awards granted in assumption or substitution of awards granted by a company acquired by us) shall not reduce the shares available for issuance under the 2014 Plan.
-As of April 1, 2016, awards to purchase 999,349 ordinary shares were outstanding under the 2014 Plan.
+Shares delivered pursuant to substitute awards (awards granted in assumption or substitution of awards granted by a company acquired by us) shall not reduce the shares available for issuance under the 2014 Plan.
+As of March 31, 2017, awards to purchase 1,389,506 ordinary shares, including options to purchase 1,194,804 ordinary shares and RSUs underlying 194,702 ordinary shares, were outstanding under the 2014 Plan.

-The 2014 Plan is administered by our compensation committee which has authority in all matters related to the discharge of its responsibilities and the exercise of its authority under the plan.
+The 2014 Plan is administered by the compensation committee which has authority in all matters related to the discharge of its responsibilities and the exercise of its authority under the plan.
 Awards under the 2014 Plan may be granted until ten years after the date on which the 2014 Plan was approved by our shareholders.